Skip to main content

 Are you at risk of developing prostrate cancer Prostate cancer is unusual because it does not behave the same way in all men.
 Sometimes the cancer will spread rapidly throughout the body and cause death.
 More often it causes few, if any, symptoms for many years, and the man is more likely to die from other health issues than prostate cancer.
 Because of this, the lifetime risk of a man being diagnosed with prostate cancer is 16% (1 in 6) while the lifetime risk of dying from prostate…

-Prostate cancer,also known as carcinoma of the prostate,is a malignant tumour in the prostate, a gland in the male reproductive system.
+What is Prostate Cancer Prostate cancer,also known as carcinoma of the prostate,is a malignant tumour in the prostate, a gland in the male reproductive system.
 The prostate is a walnut-sized gland located between the bladder and pelvic floor in men.
 The urethra (tube that carries urine from the bladder to exit the body) passes through the middle.
 The prostate is also the sex gland that produces the milky white fluid that helps carry and nourish sperm.
-Most prostate cancers are slow-growing; though some may grow…
+Most prostate cancers are slow-growing…

 Prostate Cancer Stages

-Stages of prostate cancer In stage I-Cancer is found in the prostate only In stage II-Cancer is more advanced than in stage I, but has not spread outside the prostate. …
+Stages of prostate cancer There are 4 stages of Prostate Cancer In stage I-Cancer is found in the prostate only In stage II-Cancer is more advanced than in stage I, but has not spread outside the prostate.
+In stage III-Cancer has…